vaendole/Cleaning-Data/README.md

-Spliting data uisng python and clean and manege data
+Splitting data using python and clean and manage data